-Students in violation of the McPherson College Alcohol Policy will be subject to a number of possible conduct consequences, some of which may not be listed.
+Students in violation of the McPherson College Alcohol Policy will be subject to several possible conduct consequences, some of which may not be listed.
 In all cases involving fines, the entry will read as a "Fine" on the individual's bill from the College.